Ryan Routh Reportedly Tries To Stab Himself After Verdict In Trump Assassination Attempt Trial

 ABC News also reported, citing a source, that Routh attempted to stab himself with a pen amid the chaos, leaving marks on his neck but no injuries.
 His daughter shouted from the gallery, “Dad, I love you.
 Don’t do anything.
 I will get you out."

 Routh, 59, represented himself at trial, repeatedly sparring with witnesses in exchanges that veered from unconventional to chaotic.
+He referred to himself in the third person, often as 'the defendant.'
 He faces a maximum sentence of life in prison.

 The jury convicted Routh on all five counts: